 There’s pay then there’s statutory sick pay and maternity pay, paternity and parental pay, bereavement leave and holidays as well as much more.
 You need to understand all of these different types of pay, when people receive them and how to show them correctly on the payroll.

 These are six of the most common payroll mistakes that we see.
 Payroll is a complex system that requires some specialist knowledge and training and that’s why many businesses choose to outsource to an expert, rather than risk falling into the deadline and penalty trap with HMRC.
-To speak to a payroll provider and streamline your payroll process, get in touch using the details below, or by filling out a contact form.
+Trace Payroll are here to help.
+To speak to a payroll provider and streamline your payroll process, get in touch using the details below.